theupdateframework/taps/tap7.md

   import tuf.repository_tool
   import tuf.client.updater
   import tuf.settings
+  from tuf.exceptions import *

   updater = None
   server_process = None

   def initialize_updater(trusted_data_dir, keys, instructions):
+    """
+      Sets the client's initial state up for a future test, providing it with metadata to be treated as already-validated.

+      Note that the full function docstring is available in the text of TAP 7.
+    """
     # Client Setup
     global updater
     global server_process